TutulDevs/NO-BS-JS/README.md

 ⚠ Caution: I'm a bad note taker.
 So, if you find any misinformation or oddity, please let me know.
 I'm here to grow and help others. 🙏

-If you're being benefited, don't by shy to give it a ⭐.
+If you're being benefited, don't be shy to give it a ⭐.
 It gives me dopamine 😉